The Ecosystem Project

 Our Mission

-The Ecosystem Project was founded to help organizations and institutions understand, map, and transform their ecosystems.
-Change is most effective when it aligns with a system’s natural dynamics, leveraging relationships, networks, and strategic interventions to create a sustainable impact.
+The Ecosystem Project exists to help organizations and institutions understand, map, and transform their ecosystems.
+We believe change is most effective when it aligns with a system’s natural dynamics—leveraging relationships, networks, and strategic interventions to create sustainable impact.

 Meet the Team

-Rob Brodnick and Karyn Zuidinga, seasoned practitioners in systemic innovation and strategic change, lead our work.
-With decades of experience in organizational strategy, human-centred design, and institutional transformation, we bring expertise, proven methodologies, and a collaborative approach to each engagement.
+The Ecosystem Project is co-led by Rob Brodnick and Karyn Zuidinga, seasoned practitioners in systemic innovation and strategic change.
+With decades of experience in organizational strategy, human-centered design, and institutional transformation, we bring both expertise and a collaborative approach to every engagement.

 "From the start, the Venture Hub sought to map the entrepreneurial ecosystem of the Hudson Valley.
 In fact, it was a central part of our strategy-- to link people, services, and resources across a widely dispersed, large geographic area.
 Without a methodology, or specific know-how in this area, we were hampered in our attempts, until we met Rob and his team at The Ecosystem Project.
 Rob’s project was a perfect opportunity for us to explore and capture the nuances of the entrepreneurial ecosystem so that we could more effectively illustrate what our region has to offer and work more cohesively.
 The Ecosystem Project methodology, relying on Miro, the collaborative tool, enabled us to rapidly capture and share knowledge, and visualize the intricacies of our regional ecosystem.
 Now that we have a visual representation and a set of value propositions, we are in a position to advance hypotheses about the ways the relationships can be strengthened, how various players can be strengthened, and how the Venture Hub can leverage momentum to meet our end goals—increased investment in promising startups, revenue, and job growth, and economic growth of the Hudson Valley. "